amit-dhakad/frontend-interview-questions/README.md

  ## HTML

- 1. What do u understand by semantic element or semantic tags?
+ 1. ### What do you understand by semantic element or semantic tags?

 A semantic element clearly describes its meaning to both the browser and the developer.
 Semantic elements = elements with a meaning.